 Stoic Week is an annual event that invites you to ‘live like a Stoic for a week’.
 It is run online and is completely free.
 Since 2012 over 20,000 people have signed up for Stoic Week.
 Participants complete a questionnaire before starting and another at the end that enable us to assess how much following Stoic life guidance has benefitted you.
 To date the results have consistently shown that people who participate see a reduction in negative emotions and an increase in life satisfaction.

 In 2020 Stoic Week will take place 19th-25th October.
-You will be able to register for Stoic Week at Learn Modern Stoicism.
+SIGN UP NOW AT Learn Modern Stoicism.

 - Can a new course based on ancient philosophy really transform your life in just one week?, The Daily Mail (2019)